Hostpug/WHMCS-Zoho-Books/README.md

 2. Select the target month.
 The system will identify all Paid or Refunded invoices that do not exist in Zoho Books.
 3. Click **Start Migration**.
 4. The system will process the invoices sequentially.
 Upon completion, a final report will display successful syncs and any failures.
 You can retry failed invoices directly from this report.

+### Invoices & Credit Notes Management
+The **Invoices** and **Credit Notes** tabs serve as your primary reporting interfaces.
+*   View all invoices processed by the system along with their exact conversion rates and Zoho Invoice IDs.
+*   Filter records by month, supply type (B2B/B2C/Export), or use the search bar.
+*   If an invoice fails to sync during an automated hook, it will be flagged here in red.
+You can review the exact API error and click **Retry** to push it again.
+*   Export the current view to a CSV file for accounting purposes.

 ### API Logs
 For troubleshooting, the **Logs** tab records every outbound request sent to the Zoho API.
 You can click "View" on any log entry to inspect the raw JSON payload and the exact response received from Zoho Books.